learnlatex/learnlatex.github.io/en/lesson-11.md

 We have already seen that a blank line in your input will generate a new paragraph in LaTeX.
 This shows up as the paragraph will start with an indent.
-One style that is common is to have no indents for paragraphs, but instead to have a 'blank line' between them.
+One common style is to have no indents for paragraphs, but instead to have a 'blank line' between them.
 We can achieve that using the `parskip` package.